cos418atPrinceton/assignments_template/assignment1-2/README.md

   the <tt>main</tt> directory, downloaded from <a
                                        href="https://www.gutenberg.org/ebooks/search/%3Fsort_order%3Ddownloads">Project
     Gutenberg</a>.
-  Remember to set GOPATH before continuing.
+  Remember to set <tt>GOPATH</tt> before continuing.
 This is the result when you initially try to compile the code we provide you and run it:
 <pre>
 $ cd "$GOPATH/src/main"